 - Friendly atmosphere.

-Morgan Park Academy provides an engaging, personal learning experience for students from Preschool through High School.
+Morgan Park Academy provides an engaging, personal learning experience for students from pre-k through 12th grade.

 Summer Camp General Information